 For the future, I aim to evaluate all feeling responses, and to conceptualize the multiplicity of affective experience.

-This research contributes both to the advancement of an aesthetics of the sense of smell, and to the continuous development of human olfactory perception-cognition.
+This research contributes both to the advancement of an aesthetics of the sense of smell, and to the continuous development of human olfactory perception.

-Many thanks to Caro Verbeek for the invitation to Museumnight Amsterdam, and to Mediamaticfor the collaboration on Love Sweat Love.
+Many thanks to Caro Verbeek for the invitation to Museumnight Amsterdam, and to Mediamatic for the collaboration.
 The most important contributors to the realization of the survey result have been Kaustubh Srikanth (programming), Milan Groot and Alanna Lynch (data entry), Jennifer Schulte (methodology), and Sheraz Khan (poster design).